Ronlin1/AgriGeo/README.md

-# AgriGeo: Enhancing Agricultural Sustainability in Uganda
+# Farm Zenith: Enhancing Agricultural Sustainability in Uganda
 #

 ## Overview
-AgriGeo is a comprehensive project designed to harness the potential of geospatial data and advanced analytics to improve agricultural sustainability in Uganda.
+Farm Zenith is a comprehensive project designed to harness the potential of geospatial data and advanced analytics to improve agricultural sustainability in Uganda.
 By integrating geospatial insights with data-driven methodologies, we aim to address critical challenges in the agricultural sector and contribute to food security, economic growth, and environmental conservation.

 ## Key Objectives
 1. **Data Analysis**: Conduct in-depth analysis of geospatial data to gain a nuanced understanding of the agricultural landscape in Uganda.
 This includes examining factors such as soil quality, climate patterns, land use, and crop distribution.